djordjebatic/wcci-citosses/index.md

 The topics of interest include but are not limited to computational intelligence techniques applied in:
-* Behind-the-meter solar disaggregation.
+* Behind-the-meter solar disaggregation
-* Residential and Industrial Non-intrusive Load Monitoring.
+* Residential and Industrial Non-intrusive Load Monitoring
-* Intelligent Load Forecasting.
+* Intelligent Load Forecasting
-* Energy theft detection.
+* Energy theft detection
-* Cyber security for the Smart Grid.
+* Cyber security for the Smart Grid
 * Forecasting of renewable energy production and demand
-* Distributed Energy Resources (DER) Visibility and Monitoring.
+* Distributed Energy Resources (DER) Visibility and Monitoring
-* Smart EV charging and EV aggregation techniques.
+* Smart EV charging and EV aggregation techniques
-* Cloud and edge computing for energy monitoring.
+* Cloud and edge computing for energy monitoring
-* High-Resolution Load Profiles Generation.
+* High-Resolution Load Profiles Generation
-* Demand User Profiling with Distributed Solar Generation.
+* Demand User Profiling with Distributed Solar Generation
-* Power signal analysis for anomaly detection.
+* Power signal analysis for anomaly detection
-* Detection and Classification of Power Quality Disturbances.
+* Detection and Classification of Power Quality Disturbances
-* Power Smoothing Methods for Solar Photovoltaic Power Fluctuation mitigation.
+* Power Smoothing Methods for Solar Photovoltaic Power Fluctuation mitigation

 ## Submission Guideline

-Please follow the submission guideline from the IEEE WCCI 2024 Submission Website.
+Please follow the submission guideline from the [IEEE WCCI 2024 Submission Website](https://2024.ieeewcci.org/submission).
 Special session papers are treated the same as regular conference papers.
-Please specify that your paper is for the Special Session on Evolutionary Computation and Computational Intelligence for Scheduling and Combinatorial Optimization.
-All papers accepted and presented at WCCI2024 will be included in the conference proceedings published by IEEE Explore, which are typically indexed by EI.
+Please specify that your paper is for the Computational Intelligence Techniques for Observable Smart Grid and Sustainable Energy Systems.
+All papers accepted and presented at WCCI2024 will be included in the conference proceedings published by IEEE.

 ## Important Dates